Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 13. Your Glyphosate Cheat Sheet

-- Conventional oats and wheat → certified organic or Glyphosate Residue Free.
+- Conventional oats and wheat → Glyphosate Residue Free or BioChecked Non Glyphosate Certified first, USDA Organic as fallback.
 Single highest impact change.

 - Conventional lentils, chickpeas, dried beans → organic.
 The pre harvest spray problem hits this category hard.